Fall of Timbuktu: Reactions

 Voice of America reported that people in the city say the actions of Ansar Dine as unrelated to Islamic thought and teachings, but instead targeted at avenging the threats of the "international community" and the Western world-led War on Terror.
 Timbuktu MP in the National Assembly of Mali, Haïdara El Hadji Baba, said that "Ansar Dine’s real motivation in doing this was to defy the international community;” he cited the destructions as emanating after UNESCO's classification of the shrines as "in danger."
 He further warned that after Bensouda told the French media on 1 July that the actions could be called war crimes there could be more to come.
 "With its condemnations the international community is only intensifying Ansar Dine's desire to destroy."
 UNESCO's World Heritage Centre's Africa head, Lazare Eloundou Assomo, refused responsibility for the action in saying that it was "normal" for supranational bodies to denounce the destruction of what she termed "world heritage."
 She added: "Would you have UNESCO remain silent about this?
 No. It’s crucial that we declare that these sites are important to the entire world and it’s everyone’s responsibility to protect them."
 While Reuters was similarly critical of the move, it also cited Ansar Dine's Sanda Ould Boumama speaking to Radio France Internationale saying that "human beings cannot be elevated higher than God ...
 When the Prophet entered Mecca, he said that all the mausoleums should be destroyed.
 And that's what we're repeating."

+International Criminal Court

+On 27 September 2016 the International Criminal Court (ICC) found Ahmad al-Faqi al-Mahdi, an islamist member of the Ansar Dine, guilty of war crime of attacks against religious and historic buildings by deliberately destroying nine mausoleums and the secret gate of the Sidi Yahya Mosque between 30 June and 11 July 2012 and sentenced him to 9 years in prison in a landmark case that was the first successful prosecution focusing solely on the destruction of a World Heritage Site.
+He pleaded guilty.
+It also found al-Mahdi must pay $3.2 million in collective reparations to the Timbuktu community for the damage he caused.